zs0302/Leary-lab-manual/README.md

 One of the benefits of a career in academic research is that it is typically more flexible than other kinds of jobs.
 However, you should still treat it like a job.
 If you are employed for 40 hours a week, you should be working 40 hours a week.
 This applies to lab staff members (the lab manager and other research assistants) and postdocs.
 You are not required to work over-time.
 For graduate students, you are recognized to have other demands on your time like classes and TA-ing but we still expect to see you in lab, doing research, often.
 Lab staff members are expected to keep regular office hours (e.g., somewhere in the ballpark of 8-5).
 Graduate students and postdocs have more flexibility.

 ### Office hours
-Dr. Leary is generally in office from 8 a.m. to 5 p.m. on weekdays.
+Dr. Leary is generally in her office (MOI room 4216) from 8 a.m. to 5 p.m. on weekdays.
+Due to COVID-19, she is mainly working remotely, but is still available in the given time frame.
 You can send her an email if you cannot find her.
+The lab office is room 4218 at Missouri Orthopaedic Institute.

 ## Meetings
 ### Weekly lab meetings
 Weekly lab meetings will be focused on project presentations and going over new data or methods.
-The weekly lab meeting will take place at the Missouri Orthopaedic Institute weekly in room 4204 every Tuesday at about 3 p.m., meetings usually last about 1 to 1.5 hours.
-If the location or time changes, Ms. Kyeong or Dr. Leary will email you in advance.
+The weekly lab meeting is currently occurring remotely (via Zoom) every Tuesday at about 1 p.m., meetings usually last about 1 to 1.5 hours.
+If the location or time changes, Dr. Leary will email you in advance.
 If at the end of meeting, we need more time to discuss something, we will schedule another meeting.
-Lab meeting agendas and notes will be maintained in the `lab meetings` folder on Box.
+Lab meeting agendas and notes must be updated and maintained by each lab member.
+This is located in the `lab meetings` folder on Box.
 All lab members are expected to attend the weekly lab meeting.

 ### Individual meetings